 We must make a separate determination each year as to whether we are a PFIC.
 As a result, it is possible that our PFIC status will change.
 In particular, if it were determined, that we are not the owner of the consolidated variable interest entities and their subsidiaries for U.S. federal income tax purposes, we would likely be treated as a PFIC.
 Assuming that we are the owner of the consolidated variable entities for U.S. federal income tax purposes, because the total value of our assets for purposes of the asset test will generally be calculated using the market price of our ADSs and ordinary shares, our PFIC status will depend in large part on the market price of our ADSs and ordinary shares.
 Accordingly, it is possible that fluctuations in the market price of the ADSs and ordinary shares will result in our being a PFIC for any year.
 In addition, the composition of our income and assets will be affected by how, and how quickly, we utilize the cash (or other passive assets or investments) we have on hand or raise in any offering.
-If we are a PFIC for any year during which a U.S. Holder holds our ADSs or ordinary shares, we will generally continue to be treated as a PFIC for all succeeding years during which the U.S. Holder holds ADSs or ordinary shares, absent a special election.
+If we are a PFIC for any year during which a U.S. Holder holds our ADSs or ordinary shares, absent a special election.
 For instance, if we cease to be a PFIC, a U.S. Holder can avoid some of the adverse effects of the PFIC regime by making a deemed sale election with respect to our ADSs or ordinary shares, as applicable.
 If we are a PFIC for any taxable year and any of our foreign subsidiaries is also a PFIC, a U.S. Holder would be treated as owning a proportionate amount (by value) of the shares of the lower-tier PFIC for purposes of the application of these rules.
 U.S. Holders are urged to consult their tax advisors about the application of the PFIC rules to any of our subsidiaries.